Textualize/textual/docs/widgets/text_area.md

 - The [`TextArea.selected_text`][textual.widgets._text_area.TextArea.selected_text] property returns the text corresponding to the current selection.
 - The [`TextArea.get_text_range`][textual.widgets._text_area.TextArea.get_text_range] method returns the text between two locations.

+In all cases, when multiple lines of text are retrieved, the [document line separator](#line-separators) will be used.

 ### Editing content inside `TextArea`

 The content of the `TextArea` can be updated using the [`replace`][textual.widgets._text_area.TextArea.replace] method.